-Practicums are “front line” customer service oriented positions, such as customer service clerk, receptionist, telemarketer, sales associate, and cashier.
+Practicums — “Front line” customer service oriented positions (e.g., customer service clerk, receptionist, telemarketer, sales associate, cashier, etc.)

-- You have been selected for an employer’s formal internship program and are called the “intern,” OR
+- You have applied and been selected for an employer’s formal internship program and are called the “intern,” OR;

-- You have been selected for an assistant manager, assistant buyer, department manager, manager trainee or key-holder position, or a similar position on a managerial or supervisory level.
+- You have applied and been selected for an assistant manager, assistant buyer, department manager, manager trainee, MIT (manager-in-training) or key holder position, or a similar position on a managerial or supervisory level.

-Retailing majors may seek work experiences on online career websites, such as the
+In addition to Handshake, Retailing majors may also seek jobs (practicums and internships) at other online career websites, such as the following:

 Don’t forget to network.
-You may also ask people you know or are acquainted with for job referrals.
-If they know or learn of a job that you may be eligible for and interested in, they can be a valuable resource when job hunting.
+You may also ask people you know, or are acquainted with, for job referrals.
+If they know of a job that you may be eligible for and interested in, they can be a valuable resource when job hunting.
 Be sure to share your updated resume with them.

 - Traditional Retailing (in a store, boutique or shop)

 - Corporate Retailing (in the corporate headquarters of a retailer)

 - Social Media Marketing or Management

 - Event Planning

 - Corporate Buying